cdwensley/test-pkg/README.md

-# test-pkg
-A very minimal GAP package
+This is a very minimal GAP package with which to test the scripts in GitHubPagesForGAP and ReleaseTools.